XView

 -name

 Followed by a string without spaces specifying the name of this photo resist strip step.
+Each strip command needs to have a unique name.

 release